MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

 ## How to use this document

-> TODO: Description of pattern organization
+The list of examples in this document is not exhaustive and does not cover all the search parameters which queries will fold to.
+When you are constructing a query think about whether the parameter you would like to filter on is:

+1. A primitive root property (like `Patient.birthDate`)
+1. A member of a record (like `Patient.meta.lastUpdated`)
+1. A list (like `Patient.meta.profile`)
+1. A table (like `Observation.code.coding`, which has a number of columns)

-## Filtering on root properties
+## Filtering on primitive root properties

+Root properties are primitive type (string, date, etc.) fields at the root of a resource.
+Many of them support folding.
+This section shows examples of searching different types of primitive root level properties.

-Searching for patients by birth date:
+Filtering patients by birth date:

 <!--
     DOC: Folding Patient.date (date)